 The process for approval is complex in order to ensure the research is justified and acceptably safe.
-A key part of the approval is ethical approval.
+A key part of the process is ethical approval.
 This is where the clinical trial protocol is submitted to an ethics committee – an independent group of people, appointed by the local health authority, which includes doctors, nurses, medical staff, lawyers and members of the public.
-They will decide whether the research is justified, including checks that:
+They will decide whether the research is justified, including checks that the:

-- the researchers are qualified to carry out the trial
+- researchers are qualified to carry out the trial

-- the protocol is suitable for the needs of the trial
+- protocol is suitable for the needs of the trial

-- the probable benefits of a new treatment outweigh the risks of side effects
+- probable benefits of a new treatment outweigh the risks of side effects

-- the way in which people will be recruited is correct
+- way in which people will be recruited is correct

-- the local health facilities can support the trial.
+- local health facilities can support the trial.